deta-spyr1t/droplink/README.md

 ## Features ✨

-- 🔐 **End-to-End Encryption** – Client-side file encryption, ensuring only the recipient can decrypt them.
+- 🔐 **Zero-Knowledge** – Client-side file encryption, ensuring only the recipient can decrypt them.
 - 🔑 **Password-based** – Encrypt and Decrypt files with custom password
 - ⚡ **No Sign-Up Required** – Share files instantly without creating an account.
 - 📁 **Cloud-agnostic** – Self-host it or simply deploy it to a Cloud Provider.
 - 🧩 **Minimalistic Design** – Clean, fast, and intuitive interface built with React and TypeScript.
 - 🐳 **Containerized** – Easily deployable backend and frontend with Docker.
-- 🛡️ **Privacy-First** – No tracking, no logs.
-Built with user privacy at its core.
 - ⏳ **Expiration Support** – Set time-based expiration for shared files.